 The capital, Palma, still retains some of its historical flavour, sporting grand mansions and a magnificent Gothic cathedral in its bustling old centre.
 The northwest coast, too, still offers some secluded coves below the peaks of the Serra de Tramuntana mountain range, and several quaint old towns and villages still untouched by the commercial development common on the island.

-If you visit Mallorca for sun and fun on the beautiful beaches, as most people do, it is worth taking a break from the beach resorts and heading off for a tour of the island by car, or even bicycle, to discover the romantic fishing villages, historic monasteries, monuments, museums and spectacular landscapes tucked away from the madding crowds.
-The interior is largely the preserve of a thriving agricultural community, dotted with windmills, and olive and almond trees.
-The island truly is very beautiful and its popularity never wanes.
+If you visit Mallorca for sun and fun on the beautiful beaches, as most people do, it is worth heading off for a tour of the island by car, or even bicycle, to discover the romantic fishing villages, historic monasteries, monuments, museums, and spectacular landscapes secluded from the hubbub.
+The interior is largely the preserve of a thriving agricultural community, dotted with windmills, as well as olive and almond trees.

 Become our Mallorca Travel Expert